nosami/vsonline/vs-online/how-to/vside.md

 ## Port Forwarding

 Visual Studio Codespaces provides access to the applications and services running in the remote environments by means of port forwarding.
-By default, no ports are forwarded for security concerns, however, there are several ways to open ports in the Codespace.
+By default, no ports are forwarded for security concerns.
+However, there are several ways to open ports in the Codespace.

-### Auto port forwarding
+### Automatic port forwarding

 If your application, or any other, indicates that it is serving content from a local port in the integrated terminal, Visual Studio Codespaces will automatically forward that port and add it to the list of Forwarded Ports.

 ### Configured port forwarding

-If there's one or more ports that should be forwarded by default for a given repository, that can be configured in `devcontainer.json`.
+If there are one or more ports that should be forwarded by default for a given repository, that can be configured in `devcontainer.json`.
 See the [configuring environments](../reference/configuring.md) reference for more info.